geckohooks/criticalRepo/dataCity.md

 In what ways does this ‘double logic’ matter?
 How does it make a difference?

 Gray & Noortje argue that while cities are capable of limiting multinationals (such as Uber) when they overstep civic interests, it’s much more difficult to develop ‘alternative, public-minded frameworks and methodologies for defning, designing and intervening in data.’

+Envisioning the 'city as a “living laboratory” \[...\] frames our living environments and lives as open to experimentation and modification.
+But the role of a city dweller is very different from that of a laboratory subject: we make sense of our own lives and actively participate in defining our world in ways beyond the scope of analysts.'
+(Gray & Noortje 2018, p.13)

+What's important about this?
+For a start, I don't always *want* to modify and experiment with my environment!
+There's labour involved in doing this, and a political issue around the difficulty in maintining control over ones own affairs, in a dataworld that balloons outwards, often without our knowledge.
+If our world is determined more and more by digital infrastructures and processes, it becomes harder to actively participate in defining that world.

+> Urban data does not just represent city life, it also renders it intelligible \[...\] Data infrastructures should be understood not just optically (as lenses or microscopes), but as scripting or framing devices, which actively format the activities they purport to measure.
+(Gray & Noortje 2018, p.13)

+> What then might urban digital data do for city dwellers?
+What counts and who decides?
+Who and what do data infrastructures draw together?
+What capacities do they confer, and to what end?
+Could data and data technology enable different forms of participation in the city?
+(Gray & Noortje 2018, p.13)

+I love this quote!
+It could be rephrased/repurposed for all sorts of projects:  'What then might digital data do for \[this project\]?
+What counts and who decides?
+Who and what do data infrastructures draw together?
+What capacities do they confer, and to what end?
+Could data and data technology enable different forms of participation in \[this project\]?'